-Best whale watching deal in the area, and only 30 minutes from Seattle.
+Best whale watching deal in the area, just 30 minutes from Seattle!

-Each spring (March, April, May) provides one of the best whale watching opportunities in Washington.
-More than 20,000 gray whales migrate annually along the west coast about a dozen of them, known as the "Sounders", take a detour to the waters off Whidbey Island.
-After months of fasting, these gray whales are drawn to the abundant ghost shrimp of Puget Sound where they stop to refuel before continuing on to Alaska.
+Each spring provides one of the best whale watching opportunities in Washington.
+More than 20,000 gray whales migrate along the west coast each year.
+A small group, known as the "Sounders", are drawn to the abundant ghost shrimp of Puget Sound where they feed before continuing on their journey.
 Our skilled naturalists will teach you to identify individual whales that have returned to this area for decades.

-While it is always possible to see other whale species on occasion, the primary focus of our special Everett season are the massive gray whales, which are roughly the size of a school bus!
+While it is possible to see other whale species on occasion, the primary focus of our special Everett tours are gray whales, gentle giants roughly the size of a school bus!
 In addition to the gray whales, guests will also view seals, sea lions, eagles, osprey, seabirds, and more.

-Departing from Everett, our guests will explore the calm protected waters of Possession Sound, Saratoga Passage and Port Gardner Bay while enjoying the comfortable accommodations aboard the Island Explorer 3.
-Island Adventures has been offering spring gray whale tours for more than a decade and this program boasts our highest success rate - 99.5%!
+Departing from Everett, our guests will explore the calm protected waters of Possession Sound, Saratoga Passage, and Port Gardner Bay while enjoying the comfortable accommodations aboard the Island Explorer 5.
+Island Adventures has been offering spring gray whale tours in 2006 and since then, this program boasts our highest success rate - 99.5%!

 Which tour should I choose?

-We recommend choosing the departure time that works best in your schedule.
 Whales aren't on a rigid schedule, so both tours have the same whale sighting success rate.
 The benefits of morning versus afternoon come into play on the human side.
 Morning tours are great because you're first out on the water and have the rest of the afternoon to do as you please.
-The afternoon tour is great because you don't have to get up early, and you end your day with whales and some pretty incredible lighting for photographs.
+The afternoon tour is great because you don't have to get up early and can end your day with whales and other wildlife.